 This is a Zen 2-based processor with 64 cores and 128 threads.
 It consists of eight “core complex dies” or 8-core chiplets made with TSMC’s 7nm manufacturing process.
 The combined transistor count of all those dies, which also includes an input/output die made with GlobalFoundries’ 12nm technology, totals to an astounding and, to be honest, unfathomable 39.5 billion transistors.

-The AMD Ryzen TR 3990X is backwards compatible with existing TRX40 motherboards, just like the other Threadripper 3000 CPUs, however you’ll need to upgrade the BIOS to get the optimum performance.
+The AMD Ryzen TR 3990X is backward compatible with existing TRX40 motherboards, just like the other Threadripper 3000 CPUs, however you’ll need to upgrade the BIOS to get the optimum performance.

 All current motherboards can supply enough power to fulfill the 280W TDP CPU because AMD built the foundation for the AMD Ryzen TR 3990X during the design phase of the TRX40.
 Given the TDP, cooling will have a significant impact on the chip’s performance.
 AMD claims that existing watercoolers will work with the 3990X, but as we’ll see on the following page, if you want the best performance, you should get a powerful model.